dew-uff/versioned-prov/README.md

 # Versioned-PROV

-Versioned-PROV is a PROV extension that adds support for the provenance of mutable values through the timed-versioning of entities.
+Versioned-PROV is a PROV extension that adds support for the provenance of mutable values by time-versioning entities.
 This extension is useful to represent fine-grained provenance from scripts with multiple variables refering to the same data structures and nested data-structures.

 PROV does not properly support fine-grained provenance with mutable data structures due the assumption of immutable entities and their representation may become quite verbose.
 The PROV-Dictionary extension intends to provide data structures support for PROV, but it stills fails to accomodate the mutability of them.
-In this repository, we propose a new extensions to support the representation of mutable data structures in PROV: Versioned-PROV
+In this repository, we propose a new extension to support the representation of mutable data structures in PROV: Versioned-PROV

-*Plain PROV* suffers from two main problems: (P1) when a collection entity is changed, a new collection entity should be created, together with multiple new edges, connecting the new collection entity to the existing or new part entities; and (P2) when more than one variable is assigned to the same collection, and one of the variables changes, all other variables should also change, as they refer to the same memory area, meaning that a new entity should be created for each variable that contains the collection, together with edges for all part entities.
-Both problems lead to having many extra edges and nodes in the provenance graph.
+*Plain PROV* suffers from two main problems: (P1) when an entity that represents a collection is changed (e.g., a list is updated to add an element), a new entity should be created, together with multiple new relationships, connecting the new entity to each of the existing or new entities that represent the elements of the collection; and (P2) when more than one variable is assigned to the same collection, and one of the variables changes, all other variables should also change, as they refer to the same memory area.
+This means that a new entity should be created for each variable that contains the collection, together with edges for all entities that represent the elements of the collection.
+These problems lead to O(N) and Ω(R×N) extra elements in the provenance graph, respectively, for collections with N elements and R references.

-*PROV-Dictionary* solves the problem P1, but stil sufers from the problem P2.

-*Versioned-PROV* solves these problems using a fine-grained versioning strategy.
+The *PROV-Dictionary* extension [9] improves the support for data structures in PROV by adding derivation statements that indicate that a new collection shares most elements of the old one, but with the insertion or removal of specific elements.
+This solves problem P1 since it reduces the number of edges to 1.
+However, it still suffers from problem P2, since it still requires updating all entities that refer to the same collection when it changes.
+Thus, it leads to Ω(R) extra elements.

+*Versioned-PROV* is an extension that adds reference sharing and checkpoints to PROV.
+Checkpoints solve problem P1 by allowing the representation of multiple versions of collections with a single entity.
+Reference sharing solves problem P2 by allowing collections to be represented only once and referred to by other entities through reference derivations together with checkpoints to indicate states. *Versioned-PROV* solves both problems in O(1).

+## Authors

+- João Felipe Pimentel (Universidade Federal Fluminense)
+- Paolo Missier (Newcastle University)
+- Leonardo Murta (Universidade Federal Fluminense)
+- Vanessa Braganholo (Universidade Federal Fluminense)

 ## Running Example